openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/AutoPlugin_Debugging.md

 # Debugging Auto-Device Plugin {#openvino_docs_OV_UG_supported_plugins_AUTO_debugging}

 ## Using Debug Log
-In case of execution problems, just like all other plugins, Auto-Device provides the user with information on exceptions and error values.
-If the returned data is not enough for debugging purposes, more information may be acquired by means of `ov::log::Level`.
+Auto-Device (AUTO) plugin provides the user with information on errors and exceptions that occur during execution.
+If the returned data is not sufficient for debugging purposes, more information may be acquired by means of `ov::log::Level`.

 There are six levels of logs, which can be called explicitly or set via the `OPENVINO_LOG_LEVEL` environment variable (can be overwritten by `compile_model()` or `set_property()`):